When using Media Queries you need to include a viewport otherwise you will not get the anticipated result.

 For most browsers the default width is 980px but for Internet Explorer it is 1024px.
 In addition to these sizes not being of the same value they do not take into consideration a site with a completely different width or a flexible/liquid page, which has a range of different widths.
 For example Safari takes whatever is on the screen at the width of 980px and reduces that to the smaller size for the tablet or phone.
 If your content is wider than 980px then parts of it will be cut off, if it is narrower then there will be blank areas.

-You can override the default by including a meta tag for example:
+You can override the default without using Media Quiries by just replacing the default of 980px by a different size, for example:

 <meta name="viewport" content="width=1050">

 but the problem with this is the larger you make the width the smaller the information will be on the small screen.